gregleongf/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

 ## What changes

-We'll no longer be providing regular updates to our Helm chart.
-We'll also no longer be selling the Enterprise Self-Hosted plan.
-For at least the next 12 months we'll continue to provide security updates on the last available version.
+We'll no longer provide regular updates to our Helm chart.
+We'll also no longer sell the Enterprise Self-Hosted plan.
+We will continue to provide security updates on the last available version for at least the next 12 months.

 If you're currently using k8s to deploy PostHog, you have three options.